Summary

 Some aspects of your child's sexuality education can be more difficult than others.
 Suggestions for dealing with issues include:

-- Use praise and positive reinforcement when your child shows they understand a particular topic or displays the desired behaviour.
+- Use praise and positive reinforcement when your child shows they understand a particular topic or displays the socially appropriate behaviour.

 - If you don't know the answer to your child's question, say so.
 Suggest that you find out the information together, possibly online.

-- It’s okay to be uncomfortable or embarrassed, as long as you are honest about it with your child.
+- It’s okay to be uncomfortable or embarrassed, just be honest about it with your child.
+You don't want them thinking there's something wrong with asking questions.

 - There is no single, right way to talk to your child about sex.
 It will be a process.
 Don't be discouraged or upset if a particular method doesn't work.
 Put it behind you and consider another approach.

-- What works for some parents may not work for you and vice versa.
-It’s important to keep experimenting.
+- What works for some parents or carers may not work for you and vice versa.
+It’s trial and error to find the best way for your child.

 - If your child is having trouble grasping a concept, try breaking it down into smaller parts.